For AI in Financial Services

 Cryptographic commitments Yes (metadata only)

 Architecture-level data protection.
-Not policy — mathematics.
+Not policy — cryptography.

 The regulatory direction is clear